Salvatore Ferragamo (1898-1960). Famous Italian shoemaker. The 11th, out of 14 children, born in Bonito. A small village about 160 miles from Naples.

 Return to Italy

-Later, he returned to Florence, Italy in search of good artisans and opened his first workshop in 1927 with 60 workers.
-Then, in 1929, during the Great Depression, he faced bankruptcy.
+Then, in 1929, during the world wide economic crisis, he faced bankruptcy and failure.
 Ferragamo didn’t despair, and soon made a comeback.
 By 1938 he was able to acquire the Palazzo Spini Feroni on via Tornabuoni, which is today still the headquarters of the company.
-In that same year, he acquired the Michelangelo style villa Il Palagio in Fiesole.
+In that same period, he acquired the Michelangelo style villa Il Palagio in Fiesole.

 The Wedge Shoe